Bucketized Active Sampling for Learning ACOPF: Active Learning for

-The algorithm receives an initial data set $\mathcal{D}_0$, a bucket-validation data set $\mathcal{D}_V$, and an initialized DNN model $h$ as inputs.
-The initial and bucket-validation data sets $\mathcal{D}_0$ and $\mathcal{D}_V$ can be constructed from $\textsc{LoadPerturb}$ in Algorithm~\ref{algo:acopfdbgen}, or constructed from historically known \acopf{} solutions.
-The bucket-validation data set allows \abs{} to decouple the sample generation from the assessment of where samples are needed.
-Line 1 initializes the routine variables including the learning rate, best validation loss, patience counters, and data sets.
-Lines 2 - 12 constitute the main loop of the training algorithm, which terminates when the total runtime $\textsc{runtime}()$ exceeds its limit.
-Lines 3 - 5 constitute the training portion of the routine.
-For each data sample $(\mathbf{x}_i, \mathbf{y}_i)$, \abs{} computes the prediction loss $\mathbb{L}(h(\mathbf{x}_i), \mathbf{y}_i)$, then uses back-propagation $\textsc{BackProp}$ to update the weights \& biases for the DNN $h$.
-The first argument of $\textsc{BackProp}$ expects a loss value, and the second argument takes in the learning rate.
-For simplicity, the algorithm ignores the mini-batch implementations and GPU routines to speed up the training process; these have been implemented and are used in the experimental results.
-Line 6 computes the validation loss from samples within the bucket-validation data set.
-Line 7 calls the $\textsc{LR-Update}$ routine (Algorithm~\ref{algo:main:patience}) to update the patience counters $\rho_1, \rho_2$, and the learning rate $\beta$.
-Finally, new samples will be drawn and their \acopf{} will be computed (Lines 8 - 10) when the patience counter $\rho_2$ (updated by Algorithm~\ref{algo:main:patience}) exceeds its threshold.
+The active sampling algorithm (Algorithm 2) receives an initial training data set $\mathcal{D}_0$, a validation data set $\mathcal{D}_V$, and an initialized DNN model $h_\theta$ as inputs.
+The initial and validation data sets $\mathcal{D}_0$ and $\mathcal{D}_V$ can be constructed from Algorithm~\ref{algo:acopfdbgen} or from historically known \acopf{} solutions.
+Let $\mathfrak{D}_{U}$ be the sampling distribution from which the inputs are drawn.
+Prior to training, the input domain is partitioned into buckets according to some task-specific domain knowledge.
+Any finite partitioning of the input domain is valid for \bas{}, i.e., each bucket should be non-empty and the input domain should be covered by the union of all buckets.
+For the \acopf{} problem at hand, the paper uses a partitioning strategy based on the one-dimensional base load factor $b_i\sim\mathfrak{B}$; see Section \ref{sec:bucketvalidation} for details.
+Note that general partitioning schemes such as $k$-medoids may also be used.
+This partitioning is applied to both $\mathfrak{D}$ and $\mathcal{D}_V$ to form buckets containing a (potentially infinite) set of unlabeled samples from $\mathfrak{D}$ and a finite set of corresponding labeled validation samples from $\mathcal{D}_V$.
+Note that the partitioning scheme should be such that it allows for sampling from a particular partition/bucket.
+Line 1 initializes the routine variables including the learning rate, best validation loss, patience counters, and training set.
+Lines \ref{algo:main:while}-\ref{algo:main:end} constitute the main loop of the training algorithm, which terminates when $\textsc{ShouldStop}(\cdot)$ is true, typically a bound on time or iterations.
+Line \ref{algo:main:train} updates the parameters of the DNN $h_\theta$ using the dataset $\mathcal{D}$ and learning rate $\beta$.
+Line \ref{algo:main:val} computes the validation loss using the bucket-validation set.
+Line \ref{algo:main:patiencestep} calls the $\textsc{Patience}$ routine (Algorithm~\ref{algo:patience}) to update the patience counters $\rho_1,\, \rho_2$ and the learning rate $\beta$.
+See Section \ref{sec:patience} for more details on patience-based scheduling.
+Finally, if the patience counter $\rho_2$ exceeds its threshold, new samples are drawn and their \acopf{} is computed (Lines \ref{algo:main:samplecond} - \ref{algo:main:samplecondclose}) following \bas{} (Algorithm~\ref{algo:activesample}).